 In the bleak mid-winter it's encouraging to know that some reassuringly warm colour can be present in the garden.
 David Coton recommends what plants to use if you want to achieve interest throughout the year, even during the coldest weather.

-If you garden is masked in white and the sky is grey, there are a fair few plants and shrubs that can provide inspirational colour.
-Whether this is through foliage, berries or flowers, they can be a welcome relief from a monochrome month.
+If your garden is masked in white and the sky is grey, there are a fair few plants and shrubs that can provide inspirational colour.
+Whether this is through foliage, berries or flowers, they can be a welcome relief from the monochrome months.

 Here are ten shrubs that can provide flashes of colour until spring arrives: